-The classic book on testing hypotheses is Lehmann (1986).
+The classic book on testing hypotheses is Lehmann and Romano (2005).
 More recent developments have centered on the issue of maintaining a fixed size of test when simultaneously testing many hypotheses (see, for instance, Miller (1981)).
 Still more recently, literature has sprung up concerning limiting the false discovery rate (Benjamini and Hochberg (1995)).
+A recent defense is Mayo (2018).